MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 <!-- ====================================================================== -->
-## Step 2 - Prerequisite: Install Visual Studio 2019
+## Step 2 - Install Visual Studio 2019

 Microsoft Visual Studio is required.
 Microsoft Visual Studio Code is not supported for this sample.
 This repo sample is a Visual Studio 2019 project.